SimonPadbury/baselayer-3/_src/typography.md

 Font stack usage in Baselayer:

 * The base font stack `--ff-base` is set in the `<body>` tag and via the `t-base` utility class.
-It is also set on form inputs and on heading tags (using `--h-lh` so that you can override all six headings at once).
+It is also set on form inputs and on heading tags (using `--h-ff: inherit;` so that you can override and set a different heading typeface).
 * The prose is only available via the `t-prose` utility class.
+Employ it on your `<article>` tag, or wherever you need.
 * The monotype is available via the `<code>`, `<kbd>`, and `<samp>` HTML tags, and in the `t-mono` utility class.

 ### Setting font stacks

 In choosing your own font stacks, you will probably need two fonts that have similar _x-height_, so that you can set them using the same font size and line-height.
 Some other factors to compare are hights for lowercase ascenders and descenders, letter width, and stroke thickness.

-If you want to stick with using native font stacks, the [Modern Font Stacks](https://modernfontstacks.com) website has several examples that you can easily copy.
+If you want to stick with using native font stacks (i.e. those that come with computers, tablets, and phones), then the [Modern Font Stacks](https://modernfontstacks.com) website has several examples that you can easily copy.

 In choosing your own typefaces from elsewhere, a good place to start is by pairing serif and sans-serif (or slab serif) fonts of the same typeface, if both are available.
-[Google Fonts](https://fonts.google.com) has several such typefaces to choose from.
+[Google Fonts](https://fonts.google.com) has several such typefaces to choose from, such as:

+* Alegreya and Alegreya Sans
+* IBM Plex and IBM Plex Sans
+* Inria Serif and Inria Sans
+* Noto Serif and Noto Sans
+* PT Serif and PT Sans
+* Roboto and Roboto Slab
+* Source Sans 3 and Source Serif 4

 In Baselayer, sizes and weights for the base and prose typefaces can optionally be set independently — but you will still want them to share the same line height.
 For using another set of sizes and weights for prose, you will need to do some un-commenting in two files: `variables.css` and `typography.css`.